Two free tools to format SQL queries

 for index creation too.
 We can live with that.

 Voilà!
-Please, save you some time formatting your SQL queries with any of these two free tools.
-For other alternatives, check this SQLShack collection of formatter tools.
+Please let’s save some time formatting our SQL queries with any of these two free tools.

 Happy SQL time!